ubriquejazz/common_esp32/README.md

 # common_esp32

-FreeRTOS tutorial for ESP32
+Tutorial with these phases:

+1. Three LED lights blinking on and off, task increase the speed with a button.
+Add a semaphore to give some order (template task called **TaskBlink**)
+1. Two new tasks: one to show the number of LEDs lit via an OLED display and other to show the watermark of each tasks at the begining (serial).
+1. Serial parse and executer (semaphore and queue)

-Create function prototypes for the functions that will be used to create  tasks.
+These are the function prototypes for the functions that will be used to create  tasks.

 - **Blinker Task** — to cycle an LED on and off.
 - **OLED Task** — to display the current number of LEDs lit at any given time.
 - **Highwater Task** — this will display a value at the serial console.
 - **Speedup Task** — increase the cycle speed 50% each time the button is pushed.
+- **CMD_Parse Task** - read and check user input, if values are acceptable the command is sent to the command processor.
+The input format is "command object" where command and object must conform to values in lists.
+- **CMD_Exec Task** - command processor (queue)

-The highwater mark describes the  amount of memory (in bytes) that has been allocated to the task but  never used.
+The high watermark describes the amount of memory (in bytes) that has been allocated to the task but never used.
 It can be used to adjust the allocation that is specified  when the task is initialized.
 You will see how this is used later.

-Define a struct datatype called BlinkData to exchange information with  the tasks.
+Let's define a struct datatype called **BlinkData** to exchange information with  the tasks.

 - the GPIO pin number and initial delay are entered as values
 - the speed multiplier and status variable are copied by reference, as they will change dynamically as the program runs.